thy4205/MSSQL2JSON/README.md

 ### Instructions
 1. Download or git clone the project if you feel like being fancy
 1. Change the required parameters as stated in the script
-  * Database IP address/ Hostname
+  * Database IP address / Hostname
   * Database Table Name
   * User Name
   * Password